-How the InterVASP Messaging Standard (IVMS) Enables the FATF Travel Rule
+How IVMS 101 Enables the FATF Travel Rule

 If you have been trying to understand the Financial Action Task Force (FATF) Travel Rule for virtual assets (we recommend our article on the basics of the Travel Rule), you’ve noticed that its main purpose is the exchange of information between virtual asset service providers (VASPs).
 VASPs have to send similar data with each transaction, and if there was no naming convention, how would a VASP know which information refers to which required piece of data?